jesseVDwolf/BSQMapResolver/README.md

 # Clang_BSQMapResolver

-This project is a exploration into the C language.
+This project is part of a series of small programs that help me explore the C language.
 It is based on the [BSQ assignment](https://github.com/Binary-Hackers/42_Subjects/blob/master/01_Piscines/C/EN/bsq.en.pdf) provided by the 42 network.

 ## Installation